-- 1. There have been reports in literature that a variety of metals, polymers, chemicals and other materials used in the manufacturing orthopedic implants may cause cancer and other adverse reactions.
+- 1. There have been reports in literature that a variety of metals, polymers, chemicals, and other materials used in the manufacturing of orthopedic implants may cause cancer and other adverse reactions.
 Because of the long latency period required to induce tumors in humans, there is no conclusive evidence of the relationship between orthopedic implants and malignant tumors.
-Even though no clear association has been established, any risks and uncertainties regarding the long-term effects of artificial joints and fixation devices should be discussed with the patient prior to surgery.
-The patient should also know that any condition that causes chronic damage to tissues may be onco- genic.
-Cancer found in the vicinity of an implant may be due to factors unrelated to the implant materials such as: metastasis from soft tissue sites (lung, breast digestive system and others) to bone or seeded to those locations during operative and diagnostic procedures such as biopsies, and from progression of Paget's disease.
-Patients suffering from Paget's disease who are candidates for implantation procedures in the affected areas should be warned - 2.
+Even though no clear association has been established, any risks and uncertainties regarding the long term effects of artificial joints and fixation devices should be discussed with the patient prior to surgery.
+The patient should also know that any condition that causes chronic damage to tissues may be oncogenic.
+Cancer found in the vicinity of an implant may be due to factors unrelated to the implant materials such as: metastasis from soft tissue sites (lung, breast, digestive system, and others) to bone or seeded to those locations during operative and diagnostic procedures such as biopsies, and from progression of Paget's disease.
+Patients suffering from Paget's disease who are candidates for implantation procedures in the affected areas should be warned accordingly. - 2.
 Implantation of foreign materials in tissues can elicit an inflammatory reaction.
-Recent literature suggests that wear debris (including metal, polyethylene, ceramic and cemented particles) can initiate the process of histiocytic granuloma formation and consequent osteolysis and loosening.
-While formation debris may be an inevitable consequence of impaction and/or motion at boneto-implant surfaces, optimal technique for fixation of the device should be employed in order to minimize motion that can generate such particles at the bone/prosthesis or prosthesis/prosthesis interface.
-Additionally, thoroughly irrigate the wound to prevent debris associated with implantation from remaining within the disc space prior to wound closure. - Metal sensitivity has been reported following exposure to orthopedic implants.
-The most common metallic sensitizers (nickel, cobalt and chromium)
+Recent literature suggests that wear debris (including metal, polyethylene, ceramic, and cemented particles) can initiate the process of histiocytic granuloma formation and consequent osteolysis and loosening.
+While formation wear debris may be an inevitable consequence of motion at bone-to-implant surfaces, optimal technique for fixation of the device should be employed in order to minimize motion that can generate such particles at the bone/prosthesis or prosthesis/prosthesis interface.
+Additionally, thoroughly irrigate the wound to prevent debris associated with implantation from remaining in the disc space prior to wound closure. - 3.
+Metal sensitivity has been reported following exposure to orthopedic implants.
+The most common metallic sensitizers (nickel, cobalt, and chromium) are present in orthopedic grade stainless steel and cobalt-chrome alloys.
+Titanium and its alloys (such as Ti-6AL-4V Alloy) are markedly less antigenic and are recommended for use in persons with a history of allergies or metal sensitivity.